-It is important to inspect the area around the property to make sure that the water flows away from the house and not going to it.
+If you find a leak, make sure you inspect the area around the property to make sure that the water flows away from your house and not toward it.
 Downspouts must be extended at least six feet from the wall.
 And if you find water pooling near the walls, correct the slope right away, so that pooling along the walls is avoided.

 How to Get Rid Of The Musty Smell In Your Basement

-As soon as you find out what it is, you need to get rid of that musty basement smell at the source.
+As soon as you find out what it is, you need to get rid of that musty smell from the basement at the source.
 Just covering up the smell isn’t enough.
 You need to remove any mold and mildew quickly, and then place dehumidifiers, cat litter, or baking soda to absorb the moisture and any residual odor.

 Mold and Mildew Cleaning Solution

-If there is mold and mildew in your wet basement, you can begin killing mold with a few simple cleaning products that you can make at home.
+If there is mold and mildew in your wet basement, you can begin killing mold with a few simple cleaning products that you most likely at home.
 All you need is to mix one-half cup of bleach with one gallon of warm water.

 Place the solution in a spray bottle and clean the area of mold and mildew.
 Make sure that the windows are open to keep air circulating.
 You can use the cleaning solution on basement floors, bathrooms, walls, cement, laundry area, and other parts of the basement that will not have a reaction to bleach.